bobur6/simple-car-listing-php/README.md

 ## Project Description

-This is a simple project for first-year web development students.
+This is a simple project created during my first year of university (two years ago).
 It demonstrates basic PHP skills: user login, car catalog browsing, filtering by brand/country/category, and viewing car details.
 All data is stored in PHP arrays, and the interface is styled with clean, minimal CSS.

 ## Features
 - User authentication (login/logout)